TheMannu/Technology-Topics-Quick-Reference/NPM-vs-Yarn.md

 - **NPM**:
   - Being the default package manager for Node.js, NPM has the largest ecosystem of packages.
   - Most tutorials, documentation, and third-party integrations are focused on NPM.

+- **Yarn**:
+  - Yarn was developed by Facebook and has a large community.
+  - Yarn's popularity has grown in specific communities due to its performance and feature advantages.